belladu0201/Deep_RL_Recommender_System/README.md

 **Dataset #1 - Retail Rocket Dataset**

 The first dataset used was from Retail Rocket.
 Retail Rocket is a company that generates personalized product recommendations for shopping websites and provides customer segmentation based on user interests and other parameters.
 The dataset was collected from a real-world e-commerce website and consisted of raw data, i.e., data without any content transformation.
 However, all values are hashed to address confidentiality concerns.
 Among the files in the dataset, only the behavior data (`events.csv`) is used in this project.
 The behavior data is a timestamped log of events like clicks, add to carts, and transactions that represent different interactions made by visitors on the e-commerce website over a time period of 4.5 months.
 There are a total of 2756101 events produced by 1407580 unique visitors.
 We also leveraged the `item_features_x.csv` dataset to capture the features of each item.
-The file contains information about the properties and values of each item.
+The file contains information about the properties and their values for each item.

 **Dataset #2 - H&M Dataset**